LeszekBlazewski/WWZD/README.md

 The process of data extraction, pretrained model usage, training PCA/UMAP and visualizing the results can be found in the [Jupyter notebook](./big_data.ipynb)

-Everything was visualized with Vue based frontend.
+## Screenshots

+## Used technologies

+1. PyTorch - pretrained model + all ML related operations
+2. Flask-RESTX - backend api for allowing REST operations on the created models/datasets
+3. Plotly.js - visualising the datasets in browser
+4. Vue - for creating the SPA frontend part
+5. Docker - easy to run anywhere containers

 Below you can find the details how to access the application.

 ## Docker INFO

-All the loaded models/datasets are really memory hungry, so be sure to give your docker resources around 13 GB.
+All the loaded models/datasets are really memory hungry, so be sure to give your docker resources around 13 GB if you plan to load all of the datasets.

 ## How to start the project